arewecooked.dev

 For Apple to Apple streaming, ProRes is incredible.
 MacBook to Mac Studio over Thunderbolt?
 Chef's kiss.
 Visually very hard to tell the difference.

 For Windows to Mac?
-I'd need to software-encode ProRes on the Windows side.
+We'd need to software-encode ProRes on the Windows side.
 That means CPU encoding at maybe 10fps instead of 60.
 Not viable.

 Bandwidth is zero if you aren't active